Residency Frequently Asked Questions

 • PGY1 and PGY2 Chief Residents

-• Residency Coordinator Roles (Recruitment, Interviews, Teaching, Precepting, Community Service and Wellness, MUE and Research, Communications, and Continuing Education)
+• Residency Coordinator Roles (Recruitment, Interviews, Teaching, Precepting, Community Service and Wellness, MUE and Research, Social, Communications, and Continuing Education)

 • Mentorship of pharmacy students